 Boating can be a fun and exciting experience.
-However, when precautionary safety measures aren’t taken, a fun boating trip can turn into a catastrophic accident that leads to serious injury.
-Boating accidents can take place on various types of watercrafts, including jet skis, private-owned boats, cruise ships and other types of vessels.
+However, when precautionary safety measures aren’t taken, a fun boating trip can turn into a catastrophic crash that leads to serious injury.
+Boating crashes can take place on various types of watercrafts, including jet skis, private-owned boats, cruise ships and other types of vessels.
 A boating accident can happen to anyone.
 Whether you are a seasoned boating aficionado or have just begun to tread the waters, you may fall victim to the serious injury that results from a watercraft accident.
-If you or someone you know has suffered from this type of accident please consult a boat accident lawyer at our firm.
+If you or someone you know has suffered from this type of accident please contact or or call a boat accident lawyer at our firm.

-Who is Liable for Your Boating Accident Injury?
+Who is Liable for Your Boating Crash Injury?

-If you or a loved one has been injured in a boating accident, it is imperative that you preserve evidence immediately after the accident (if possible).
+If you or a loved one has been injured in a boating accident, it is imperative that you preserve evidence immediately after the crash (if possible).
 Much like auto accidents, timing is essential in order to successfully prove liability in a boating accident case.
 Preserving evidence is crucial in all personal injury cases.
 It is critical to obtain the evidence as soon as possible in order to ensure that it remains secured and cannot be altered.
 This allows for the boating accident to be investigated fairly and justly.
-Call a boat accident lawyer at O’Keeffe O’Brien Lyson Foss to schedule a consultation today: (701) 235-8000.
+Contact or call a boat accident lawyer at O’Keeffe O’Brien Lyson Attorneys to schedule a consultation today: (701) 235-8000.